kl1nton/2_SBA_Practice_Papers/1_SBA_Practice_Paper.md

 	C. Fetal haemoglobin moves the curve to the right - F
 	D. Alkaline pH moves the curve to the right
 	E. Increased temperature moves the curve to the right

-#### Answer: E. Increased temperature moves the curve to the right - ?
+#### Answer: E. Increased temperature moves the curve to the right - TRUE
+- Each gram of haemoglobin binds 1.34 ml of oxygen when fully saturated.
+The curve is moved to the left by alkaline pH, decreased temperature, decreased PaCO2, decreased 2,3 DPG, fetal haemoglobin and carboxyhaemoglobin.
+At a PaO2 of 40 mmHg the saturation of Hb is 75%; at 26 mmHg the saturation is 50%.

 ### Q58
 Which statement is correct regarding _carbon dioxide transport_?